Pittsburgh Co-Investment Simulation Β· 2024–2026 Β· 7 Corridors

 Total (7 corridors)$166.6M$9.95M$156.65M

-Where Does the 5% Come From?
+Where the 5% Anchor Comes From

-Benchmark 1 β€” Cuyahoga Land Bank (Empirical)
+Anchor 1 β€” Cuyahoga Land Bank (empirical peer observation)

 5.6–7.5%

-The Cuyahoga County Land Bank deployed approximately $450M in public/philanthropic capital against $6.0–8.0B in private development activity in Cuyahoga County over 2009–2023 β€” an empirical ratio of 5.6–7.5%.
-This is the most directly observable peer benchmark for Pittsburgh's scale and blight density.
+The Cuyahoga County Land Bank deployed approximately $450M in public and philanthropic capital against $6.0–8.0B in private development activity in Cuyahoga County over 2009–2023 β€” a 14-year observed ratio in the 5.6–7.5% range.
+This is the strongest peer benchmark available; it is Cleveland's outcome, not Pittsburgh's, and transplanting the ratio requires assuming sufficient scale and blight-density similarity.

 Cuyahoga Land Bank 2023 Annual Report; Ohio AG DTAC program records; PublicSource "Cleveland vs. Pittsburgh Land Bank" (2025)